vihara-ambegoda/Real-Time-Triage-Monitoring-System/README.md

 - WiFi connection was sometimes unstable.
 - The prototype was bulky since many modules were mounted separately.
 - Due to the **COVID-19 pandemic**, component purchasing and testing was difficult and limited, but it also showed why this project is important for safer triage monitoring.

+## ⚠️ Issues Faced

+- **ESP-12E Programming**: At first, I used Arduino Mega, but later switched to ESP-12E.
+The pin mapping was confusing since the board labels didn’t match the GPIO numbers.
+This required re-coding and installing the NodeMCU package in Arduino IDE.

+- **MAX30100 Pulse Oximeter Sensor**: The module had design issues with its pull-up resistors, which caused it to fail with ESP-12E.
+I solved it by adding external 4.7kΩ resistors, but it still caused conflicts when used with other I²C sensors.

+- **ECG Pad Placement**: Correct placement of AD8232 ECG pads on the body was tricky.
+After research, I placed them near the chest for more reliable readings.

+- **GSM Module Antenna**: The default helical antenna didn’t work well indoors, so I replaced it with a 3dBi GSM antenna for better reception.

+- **Prototype Bulkiness**: The device was large because sensors and modules were mounted separately instead of being integrated into one PCB.

+- **COVID-19 Pandemic**: Purchasing parts, doing proper testing, and real-world validation were limited due to restrictions.
+However, the pandemic highlighted the importance of this system for safer triage monitoring.

 ---